Are there any benefits of co-sleeping with the baby? Yes, of course, there are!

 - more milk for baby – with night breastfeeding, the baby encourages the mother’s body to produce more milk

-- a bigger sense of security
+- a greater sense of security

 - more susceptibility to communication